 Our predicted finish: 3rd

 Naft Al-Wasat were in the lower division just over two years ago but they have taken Iraqi football by storm since then, winning the league in 2014/15 (their first ever season in the top-flight) and then coming ever so close to retaining their title the following campaign.
 They have made some great signings so far, including Iraq international goalkeeper Jalal Hassan from Al-Shorta, Syrian defender Moayad Ajan from Al-Quwa Al-Jawiya and Mohammed Khalid Jaffal from Erbil, one of the best attacking players of the 2015/16 season.
 They have also recruited midfielder Amjad Attwan from Al-Shorta who was one of the stars of the Iraqi Olympic Team in Rio, and they have a new manager, Abdul-Ghani Shahad, who was their manager two seasons ago when they won the league.
-However, they have also sold a lot of their top-performing players from last season.
-Four of their players have joined Al-Shorta, while Halgurd Mulla Mohammed, the brother of Hawar, has joined Al-Quwa Al-Jawiya.
-The Euphrates Nightingales have managed to keep hold of star striker Mustafa Kareem and have recruited Iraq’s current first-team goalkeeper Mohammed Hameed; they have a very strong squad and with a few additions they could certainly win the league again, but they will face tough competition and we predict that they will miss out on the title.
+However, four of their players have joined Al-Shorta, while Halgurd Mulla Mohammed, the brother of Hawar, has joined Al-Quwa Al-Jawiya.
+The Euphrates Nightingales have recruited Iraq’s current first-team goalkeeper Mohammed Hameed though and they have a strong squad, but they will face tough competition and we predict that they will miss out on the title.

 Best ever finish: 1st (1974/75, 1989/90, 1991/92, 1996/97, 2004/05)